SACRED HEART PROVINCE FRANCISCAN RECORDS: Historical Notes/Scope and Content

 Despite centuries of missionary effort, indigenous belief systems thrived.
 After the 1867 expulsion of the Jesuits, northern frontier natives without benefit of clergy managed their own church organizations, which integrated Christian and Native beliefs and practices.
 Among the Apache, evangelizing was never initiated, owing to persistent hostilities with Mexico.
 In the Great Lakes region, the Dream Dance or Drum Religion, a religious revival from the northern plains, swept across the traditional communities enabling non-Christians to effectively resists conversion.

 Meanwhile, German Franciscans sought refuge in the United States.
-They established the Sacred Heart Province (St. Louis, Missouri) in 1879 and soon accepted requests from the bishops of to establish and administer Indian missions, parishes, and schools in the following dioceses:
+They established the Sacred Heart Province (St. Louis, Missouri) in 1879 and soon accepted requests from bishops in the following dioceses to establish and administer missions, parishes, and schools among Native Americans:

 Mission sites were generally dispersed to correspond with the prevalent native settlement patterns of small widely scattered camps and settlements.
 In most places, development of evangelization work required the construction of new schools, churches, and friaries as former facilities were few and frequently inadequate.
 Prominent among the friaries were: Ashland and Bayfield among the Ojibwa, Harbor Spring among the Ottawa, Keshena among the Menominee, and Tucson among the Tohono O'dham, Pima, and Yaqui (established 1913).
 At these and other centers, schools were developed and staffed by sisters and occasional brothers and lay persons.
 Academic and vocational subjects were standard areas of study.
 Unique among the Franciscan schools was the student operated press (1884-1915), publisher of numerous books and periodicals of historic, linguistic, religious, and promotional nature.
 Especially prior to 1920, mission stations were ministered catechists.
 Finances were provided by donations from numerous sources and erratic but important federal school subsidies (ca. 1885-1910).